- This event has passed.

 So, what does all of this mean on the farm?
 There will be 4 stations focused on concrete takeaways and for farmers and retailers.

-- Research results and an update on the Cover Crop Decision Support Tool with Dr. Shalamar Armstrong, Assistant Professor of Soil Conservation and Management, Purdue University; and Jonathon Coppess, Clinical Assistant Professor, Ag and Consumer Economics, UIUC
+- Research results and an update on the Cover Crop Decision Support Tool with Dr. Shalamar Armstrong, Assistant Professor of Soil Conservation and Management, Purdue University; and Jonathan Coppess, Clinical Assistant Professor, Ag and Consumer Economics, UIUC

 - The data is in!
 How sustainable practices can provide resiliency and profitability on the farm with Chad Watts, Executive Director, CTIC ; and Laura Gentry, Director, Precision Conservation Management (PCM)